Southern California University of Health Sciences: Academics

-Southern California University of Health Sciences operates on a trimester system and emphasizes integrative whole-person healthcare, blending conventional biomedical science with complementary and alternative medicine modalities.
+Southern California University of Health Sciences operates on a trimester system and emphasizes integrative, holistic healthcare, blending conventional biomedical science with complementary and alternative medicine.
 The university offers eight doctoral degree programs across multiple health disciplines.
-The Doctor of Chiropractic degree programs are accredited by the Commission on Accreditation of the Council on Chiropractic Education (CCE) and the California Board of Chiropractic Examiners.
+The Doctor of Chiropractic degree program is accredited by the Commission on Accreditation of the Council on Chiropractic Education (CCE) and the California Board of Chiropractic Examiners.

+Southern California University of Health Sciences incorporates Whole Health as a philosophy and aligns with the Whole Health approach taken by the United States Department of Veterans Affairs.
+SCU applies these principles across its health sciences and leadership programs to prepare graduates for integrative and holistic healthcare practice.

-Other doctoral programs include the Doctor of Acupuncture and Chinese Herbal Medicine; Doctor of Physical Therapy; Doctor of Occupational Therapy (offered at both California and Phoenix campuses); Doctor of Whole Health Leadership; and Doctor of Medical Science.
+Other doctoral programs include the Doctor of Acupuncture and Chinese Herbal Medicine, Doctor of Physical Therapy, Doctor of Occupational Therapy (offered at both California and Phoenix campuses), Doctor of Whole Health Leadership, and Doctor of Medical Science (a physician assistantship degree).